sparkflows/sparkflows-docs/docs/processors/Graph/yearDistributionGraph.rst

-MonthDistribution
+YearDistribution
 ==========

-This node Finds the distribution of months from Date values
+This node Finds the distribution of Years from Date values

 Type
 ----------